LucaxSebastian/messaging-with-aspnetcore-and-rabbitmq/README.md

 - Set up a message-based architecture with MassTransit.
 - Use RabbitMQ as a message broker.
 - Publish and consume messages between services.
-- Structure a clean and testable ASP.NET Core application with messaging support.

 ## ⚙️ Tech Stack